tusharbisht16/gatsby-starter-decap-cms/src/pages/about/index.md

 path: /about
 templateKey: about-page
 title: About us
-infoSubTitle1: At Hindavi Empire, we are dedicated to bringing the essence of India’s rich agricultural heritage to the global market.
+infoSubTitle1: At Riddhi Siddhi Traders, we are dedicated to bringing the essence of India’s rich agricultural heritage to the global market.
   Established with a vision to connect the world with India’s finest farm-fresh agro products, we pride ourselves on our commitment to quality, sustainability, and customer satisfaction.
 Our team is passionate about promoting Indian agriculture and ensuring that every product we export reflects the authenticity and excellence of its origin.
 We are more than just an export company; we are a bridge between the Indian farms and the world’s tables.
-infoSubTitle2: Hindavi Empire specializes in the export of premium agro products straight from the heart of India’s fertile lands.
+infoSubTitle2: Riddhi Siddhi Traders,specializes in the export of premium agro products straight from the heart of India’s fertile lands.
 Our extensive product range includes qualities.
 We operate with a vision to provide premium agro products that not only meet but exceed the expectations of our global clientele.
 Our operations are grounded in ethical practices and a relentless pursuit of quality, ensuring that every product we export embodies the true essence of Indian agriculture.
 With a focus on quality control and efficient logistics, Hindavi Empire guarantees that every product is handled with care from farm to export.
 Our dedication to excellence ensures that you receive the freshest, most authentic agro products that India has to offer.
 aboutUsLanding: /img/1000220431.webp
 ---
 <br>